Boots has launched a huge 80% off sale – here’s what to know

 When is the Boots 80 per cent off sale?

 In years gone by, Boots’ 80 per cent off sale has typically kicked off between the end of January and the start of March.
-In 2025 it begins today, 3 February, on Boots.com and in stores.
+In 2025 it began earlier, on 3 February, at Boots.com and in stores.
 As always, deals are only available while stocks last.

 What discounts are available?